 To properly engage the parking brake, put your car in neutral before turning it off.
 Then, engage the brake and put your car in park last.
 To start your car back up, perform the same operations in reverse.

-What happens if you pull handbrake while driving?
+What happens if you leave the handbrake on?

 If allowed to remain engaged for too long, driving with the parking brake on can cause premature wear of brake components and could even lead to damage to the wheel bearing or a catastrophic failure of parts near or associated with the braking system.

-Is it bad to drive with a handbrake on?
+Is it fatal to pull the handbrake on?

+The handbrake’s designed to hold your car in place when you stop or park on inclines.
 As a brake, it’s not really strong enough to bring your car to a halt, which is why it’s all too easy to not notice when you’re driving with your handbrake on.
-You might feel a loss of power at higher speeds, but other than that, there may not be much difference to your driving experience.

 When should you not use handbrake?